WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA Toggles, Checkboxes, Links, and Buttons/ReadMe.txt

 src="icon.png"
 />

+<input type="image"
+role="switch"
+aria-label="Switch Label"
+alt="Switch Label"
+title="Switch Label"
+id="uniqueId4"
+src="icon.png"
+/>

 Container Elements

 For all other container elements that support innerHTML such as DIVs and SPANs, the following attributes and rules are required to ensure accessibility for the widest range of screen readers:
 1. Inner Text : Specifies a textual label for screen reader users.
 This may be visible or positioned using offscreenText.
-OffscreenText is required to ensure the same level of accessibility for iOS devices using Voiceover.
 2. No Embedded Active Elements : Don't embed any other active elements, including mouse clickable images, links, or anything else that needs to be activated separately.
-(The only actionable element should be the element with role="button" or role="checkbox".)
+(The only actionable element should be the element with role="button", role="checkbox", or role="switch".)
 3. To add a tooltip for sighted mouse users, use the Title attribute.
 This must match the text contained within the innerText label.
-4. role="button" must be added for toggles, or role="checkbox" must be added for checkboxes.
+4. role="button" must be added for toggle buttons, role="checkbox" must be added for checkboxes, or role="switch" must be added for switches.
 5. A unique ID must be added for proper event binding.

 Examples: